maxwellmattryan/PersonalWebsite/README.md

 Each module roughly corresponds to a page view of the web app and contains the necessary components for handling the logic of that particular route.
 With them being located in a 'modules' folder, they are able to be re-used effectively and efficiently.

 - Admin
+    - Components
         - DashboardComponent
         - LoginComponent
         - RegisterComponent
+    - Interfaces
+        - Admin
 - Blog
+    - Components
+        - BlogPostCollectionComponent
+        - BlogPostEditorComponent
+        - BlogPostViewComponent
+        - BlogTopicEditorComponent
         - BlogViewComponent
+    - Models
+        - BlogAuthor
+        - BlogPost
+        - BlogPostStatus
-    - PostViewComponent
+        - BlogTopic
-- Editor
+    - Services
-    - PostEditorComponent
+        - BlogApiService
-    - ProfileEditorComponent
+        - BlogComparisonService
-    - ProjectEditorComponent
+        - BlogEditorService
-    - TopicEditorComponent
+        - BlogTopicService
 - Home
+    - Components
+        - HomeAboutComponent
+        - HomeLandingComponent
+    - Interfaces
-    - HomeViewComponent
+        - Homepage
-- Icon
+    - Services
-    - SVG-embedded components
+        - HomeApiService
 - Material
     - Modules from Angular Material
-- Project
-    - ProjectViewComponent
+- Portfolio

-### Shared

-The 'shared' folder contains all of the things that are going to be commonly used throughout the entire application and will appear on a majority of the pages.
-Having access to all of these needed Angular structures through a single 'shared' access point has made the whole development (and debug) process a lot easier.

     - Components
-    - AboutComponent
-    - FooterComponent
-    - HeaderComponent
-    - LandingComponent
-    - LoadingSpinnerComponent
-    - PostCollectionComponent
-    - ProjectCollectionComponent
+        - PortfolioProfileEditorComponent
-- Interfaces
+        - PortfolioProjectCollectionComponent
-    - Admin
+        - PortfolioProjectEditorComponent
-    - Homepage
+        - PortfolioProjectViewComponent
     - Models
-    - Blog Author
+        - PortfolioProfile
-    - Blog Post
+        - PortfolioProfileStatus
-    - Blog Post Status
+        - PortfolioProfileTechnology
-    - Blog Topic
+        - PortfolioProject
-    - Deserializable
+    - Services
-    - Profile
+        - PortfolioApiService
-    - Profile Status
+        - PortfolioComparisonService
-    - Profile Technology
+        - PortfolioEditorService
-    - Project
+        - PortfolioProfileService

 ## NestJS

 Writing with Typescript is a joy and being able to use it in the backend is incredibly nice.
 There is minimal context shifting between working with the client-side and server-side code and having compile-tile error checking really helps to increase productivity.
 NestJS is a backend framework that integrates Typescript into a Express-based environment in a Angular-like style.